TNA FELLOWSHIPS ARCHIVE

 Visiting period: Autumn-Winter 2022

 The second call of the CLS INFRA TNA Fellowships awarded four applicants.
-These fellowships are still ongoing.
-We will be publishing their outcomes once completed.
-You can read more details on the research findings of the completed ones by clicking on the names of the fellows below.
+All of these fellowships have now been completed and you can read more details on their research findings by clicking on the names of the fellows below.
 The four TNA Fellows are:

 CLS INFRA TNA Fellows - Round 1: Meet the winners and their projects